How to sell WordPress maintenance plans

 With Duplicator, you can easily link your preferred cloud storage location to your client’s site.
 Here are the services you could use:

-Then, you’ll need to authorize Duplicator to send backups to the off-site cloud storage service.
-For Google Drive, click on Connect to Google Drive:
+You’ll need to authorize Duplicator to send backups to the off-site cloud storage service.

-Once this setup is complete, consider setting a limit on the number of packages your client can store in your Google Drive folder.
-By customizing the Max Packages amount, old backups will be deleted once the limit is exceeded:
+Once this setup is complete, consider setting a limit on the number of backups your client can store in your Google Drive folder.
+By customizing the Max Backups amount, old backups will be deleted once the limit is exceeded.

 You can also hide your cloud storage information from clients, which will secure your account.
-In the Access settings, add your user to the Manage Storages field:
+In the Access settings, add your user to the Manage Storage field.

 After you save these changes, clients can select your cloud storage option, but they can’t view any details about it.